Agosto/iotcore-androidthings-demo/README.md

-# Google Cloud IoT Core Demo Android Things App
+# Google Cloud IoT Core Provisioning Android Things Library and Demo App

 Android Things that demonstrating how to provision an device into [Google Cloud IoT Core](https://cloud.google.com/iot-core/).